 The Barron Field Review of 1919 featured Pelich and John M. Lyle, the other aviator in the burning plane.
 (Also featured in the publication was future aerial daredevil Ormer Locklear.)
 The publication included an aerial photo of the airfield.

 Pelich also helped to illustrate the Barron Field Review.

 Pelich left the Army later in 1919 and traded the control stick for the drafting pencil: He remained in Fort Worth to resume his career in architecture.
-Along with Sanguinet and Staats, Hedrick, and Clarkson, Pelich became one of the premier architects in Fort Worth.
+Along with Sanguinet and Staats, Hedrick, Clarkson, and Weinman, Pelich became one of the premier architects in Fort Worth.
 He designed Polytechnic and Eastern Hills high schools, the original Casa Manana, the 1939 public library, Oaklawn Elementary School (and probably S. S. Dillow Elementary School), an addition to Alice E. Carlson Elementary School, St. Joseph’s Hospital, WBAP studios, Daniel-Meyer Coliseum and Robert Carr Chapel at TCU, Fort Worth Medical Society’s building, and houses in upscale enclaves such as River Crest, Park Hill (including the Westbrook House wherein oilman William P. Clark was murdered), Ryan Place, Westover Hills, Forest Highlands (the Hill, Cummins, Parsons, and Freese houses on Avondale Avenue), and Ninnie Baird’s house on nearby Rogers Avenue.

 In 1936 Pelich posed on the floor of the artificial lake “over which the world’s largest revolving stage in Casa Manana glides.”
 Clip is from the February 8 Dallas Morning News.